Lucy Terry: Death

 Prince's husband died in 1794.
 By 1803, Prince had moved to nearby Sunderland.
 She rode on horseback annually to visit her husband's grave until she died in 1821.

 The following obituary was published for Prince on Tuesday, August 21, 1821, in the Greenfield, Massachusetts, paper The Frankylin Herald:

 At Sunderland, Vt., July 11th, Mrs. Lucy Prince, a woman of colour.
 From the church and town records where she formerly resided, we learn that she was brought from Bristol, Rhode Island, to Deerfield, Mass. when she was four years old, by Mr. Ebenezer Wells: that she was 97 years of age—that she was early devoted to God in Baptism: that she united with the church in Deerfield in 1744—Was married to Abijah Prince, May 17th, 1756, by Elijah Williams, Esq. and that she had been the mother of six children.
 In this remarkable woman there was an assemblage of qualities rarely to be found among her sex.
 Her volubility was exceeded by none, and in general, the fluency of her speech was not destitute of instruction and education.
 She was much respected among her acquaintances, who treated her with deference.

 The Prince family was remembered in Guilford for many decades after their death.
 John Noyes' daughter was once startled off a horse by the sight of their ghosts, and ghost sightings on their farm have been reported even into the 21st century.

-Historical record

-Only a single letter in Abijah's handwriting and none in Lucy's has survived.
-Because the shopkeeper's records show that the household sometimes purchased paper, it is suspected that Lucy wrote other literary works, which were eventually lost during the attacks on her household and declining fortune.